Export Requirements for Bahrain

 Asterisks (*) indicate the most recent revision to these requirements.
 To search, click on your browser's "Edit" menu, then click on "Find (on this page)".
 Enter "*" in the "Find What" field, then click "Find" or "Find Next" until all asterisks have been identified.

-- Fresh/frozen meat and poultry products.
+- Fresh/frozen meat and poultry and meat and poultry products, including pork and pork products.*

 - Ritual-Islamic Halal slaughter requirements apply